dyco-uparis/DyCo/MKIDS.md

 # Introduction <a name="presentation"></a>

 Mesoscopic physics is a field of physics that describes systems whose dimensions range from quantum mechanics to classical mechanics.
 In this field, which is at the interface between quantum mechanics, electronics and thermodynamics, theories have been developed to explain the transport of charges in matter in systems with dimensions in the range of 100nm to 1000nm.
 In this document, we will describe the transport of loads, particularly in a system composed of a so-called normal metal and a so-called superconductive metal.
 Since our system consists of a superconductor, we need to expand our theoretical field to explain the superconductive part of our system with a theory known as BCS (Bardeen, Schriefer, Copper).
 Indeed, in a superconductor, electrons form pairs called Cooper pairs; a phenomenon explained by L. Cooper to explain the superconducting nature of matter.
-When the material becomes superconducting, a gap $\Delta$ opens and it is in this gap that Cooper's pairs live.
+When the material becomes superconducting, a gap $$\Delta$$ opens and it is in this gap that Cooper's pairs live.
 The part of the device that will interest us is the interface between normal metal and superconducting metal.
 At the interface, a result of the BCS theory presents the behaviour of an incident electron at the normal-superconductor interface with a special reflection: Andreev's reflection.
-Indeed, when an electron from the normal part arrives with an energy lower than the superconductor gap $\Delta$ at the interface, it transmits a pair of Cooper in the superconductor part.
+Indeed, when an electron from the normal part arrives with an energy lower than the superconductor gap $$\Delta$$ at the interface, it transmits a pair of Cooper in the superconductor part.
 De facto, by keeping the spin a hole is reflected in the normal part.
 This process is called Andreev's reflection.

 The objective is to determine the scaterring matrix associated with the normal-superconductor interface in order to have access to measurable and usable quantities for technologies using this type of junction such as intensity and conductance.\_